 On the first day of the trip you will drive to Olympic National Park and camp in a campground.
 Before heading into the backcountry, you will be trained by a National Park Service Wildlife Biologist on how to conduct marmot surveys as part of critical ongoing park research.
 You will then backpack to a remote part of the park, where you will spend days exploring the wilderness, conducting marmot surveys in rarely-visited mountain meadows, and camping at a backcountry campground.
 On the last day of your trip, we'll pack up and head back to Portland the evening before New Student Orientation begins.
 Olympic National Park is about a 5.5-hour drive from Portland.
 The Olympic Marmot is a large gregarious mammal which is endemic to the park, meaning that this species is not found anywhere else in the world!
 You will learn about biological field data collection methods and contribute to important wildlife research as part of the efforts to save the Olympic Marmot from non-native predators and climate change.
 You will be carrying a backpack that will weigh somewhere between 30 and 50 lbs., depending on your weight and your physical condition.
 The trails are rated moderate to strenuous, with elevations ranging from 2000 - 6000ft.
 On the average, the group expects to hike about 4-12 miles a day wearing backpacks.
-Not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to routes and day hikes.
+Expect rugged off-trail hikes in steep terrain to the marmot sites, and plan to work hart to collect high quality research data.
 We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap in streams or lakes, or camping on fragile meadows.
 We'll go over these practices before we head out.
 All trips are non-smoking.